Clothing brand fashion startup business model planning

 Wholesale margins require manufacturing efficiency.
 To make money at wholesale prices, your manufacturing costs need to be very tight.
 DTC's higher margins are more forgiving for brands still optimizing their supply chain.

-Start DTC, build the proof points (sales data, customer reviews, reorder rates), and approach wholesale strategically once you have something to show buyers.
+Start DTC, build the proof points (sales data, customer reviews, reorder rates), and approach wholesale strategically once you've something to show buyers.

 The Wholesale Conversation with Buyers